Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 you should power the RED Brick down.
 To shut it down click on **System** located in the right upper corner of the RED Brick tab and choose **Shutdown**.
 Wait until all LEDs turn off.
-After that plug a Master Brick on top of the RED Brick and connect a Temperature Bricklet Bricklet to it.
+After that plug a Master Brick on top of the RED Brick and connect a Temperature Bricklet 2.0 to it.

 .. image:: /Images/Bricks/brick_red_master_temp_600.jpg
    :scale: 100 %
-   :alt: RED Brick with Master Brick and Temperature Bricklet
+   :alt: RED Brick with Master Brick and Temperature Bricklet 2.0
    :align: center
    :target: ../../_images/Bricks/brick_red_master_temp_800.jpg

 After that reconnect the RED Brick to the PC, open the Brick Viewer software and click on **Connect**.
-Now the RED Brick tab, a Master Brick and the Temperature Bricklet will come up.
+Now the RED Brick tab, a Master Brick and the Temperature Bricklet 2.0 will come up.
 You can click through the tabs to try out the connected hardware.

 Run example program